 - Broadway productions will usually have captioning scheduled on Saturday matinee performances of a show’s run.

-- Any guest wishing to request an individual closed-captioning device for an upcoming performance must notify [email protected] at least two weeks prior to the performance date.
+- Any guest wishing to request an individual open-captioning device for an upcoming performance must notify [email protected] at least two weeks prior to the performance date.